camunda/camunda-docs-cawemo/content/user-guide/settings.md

 ## Managing Members (admin only)

-The admin can view all the users and invite new ones to sign up.
+The admin can view all the users, invite new users to sign up or resend invitations.

 ## View Projects (admin only)